3S Share Trails Safety - STOP-STAND-SPEAK

 • Move to the downhill side of the trail when encountering riders.
 Anything on the trail that is above a horse can be perceived as a predator.

-Remember to Stop, Stand downhill, and Speak to the rider and horse.
+Remember to STOP, STAND DOWNHILL, and SPEAK to the rider and horse.

 Trail encounters can be an enjoyable social exchange.
 Listed below are some guidelines that will help all users share and enjoy the trails responsibly.

-Common Courtesy For All Trail Users
+Common Courtesy Guidelines for All Trail Users

 • Respect all trail restrictions – use approved mode only, pet restrictions, hazard alerts.